-- Climate: over the last week, there was light rainfall along the mid to north coast of NSW.
+- Climate: over the last week, there was light to moderate rainfall across the state, again being especially intense around the mid-north coast.
 For February, rainfall was below to very much below average across the inland and around average for the coast. - Three Month Forecast: for April to June 2018, rainfall predictions for NSW are for average precipitation for most of the state, with a slight chance of exceeding the average for the far south coast.
 Maximum and minimum temperatures are expected to be around average, although minimum temperatures will be above average along the Murray.
-According to the BOM as 13/Mar/2018, the La Niña has now ended. - Tidal: next series of high tides that may trigger Aedes vigilax hatching are predicted to occur over 28-31/Mar to 4/Mar, with heights of 1.83m being predicted. - MVEV models: the data relevant to both the Forbes' and Nichols' hypotheses have been updated to the end of Feb 2018.
-Neither model are suggestive of an MVEV epidemic. - Mosquito Numbers Inland: all sites continued to trap 'low' numbers of Culex annulirostris. - Mosquito Numbers Coast: the trapping site at Halekulani on the Central Coast produced a 'very high' mosquito catch dominated by Aedes vigilax.
-Elsewhere, numbers were 'high' from the north coast sites of Ballina and Tweed. - Mosquito Numbers Sydney: mosquito numbers continue to be 'high' from the Georges River sites and mainly 'low' elsewhere. - Arboviral Isolates: there were no further arboviral detections from the mosquitoes. - Chicken Sentinel Flocks: there have been no seroconversions. - Human Notifications: for the current fiscal year, there have been 322 RRV and 63 BFV notifications, this is well below the average compared with past years (the prior 18 season averages to the end of March are 406RRV and 240BFV).
+According to the BOM as 27/Mar/2018, the El Niño-Southern Oscillation remains neutral. - Tidal: a series of high tides that may trigger Aedes vigilax hatching are occurring now over 28-31/Mar, with heights of 1.83m being predicted.
+So far the tides have been around 0.14m above predicted. - MVEV models: the data relevant to both the Forbes' and Nichols' hypotheses have been updated to the end of Feb 2018.
+Neither model are suggestive of an MVEV epidemic. - Mosquito Numbers Inland: all sites continued to trap 'low' numbers of Culex annulirostris. - Mosquito Numbers Coast: mosquito numbers continue to be 'high' from many sites, although collections of Aedes vigilax were much lower, which is typical prior to high tide events. - Mosquito Numbers Sydney: mosquito numbers tended to be lower this week, although still 'high' from the saltwater sites (Georges River and Homebush). - Arboviral Isolates: there were two detections of Barmah Forest virus from the Georges River, with a detection each from the sites of Alfords Point and Deepwater, trapped on 21/Mar/2018. - Chicken Sentinel Flocks: there have been no seroconversions. - Human Notifications: for the current fiscal year, there have been 346 RRV and 69 BFV notifications, this is below the average compared with past years (the prior 18 season averages to the end of March are 406RRV and 240BFV).